H.R. 3117: Fairness for Victims of SNAP Skimming Act of 2025

 State human services agencies

-Agencies that administer EBT cards and process replacement requests would need to update procedures, forms, or guidance to match the amended rule and the deletion of subparagraph (C).
+Agencies that administer EBT cards and process theft claims would update their procedures, forms, and calculations to match the full-replacement standard.

 Federal budget writers